Elman Tagaýew

-Elman Tagaýew (born June 2, 1989 in Kyzyl-Arvat) is a Turkmen professional football midfielder of Azerbaijani descent, who last played for FC Ahal.
+Elman Tagaýew (born June 2, 1989 in Kyzyl-Arvat) is a Turkmen professional football midfielder of Azerbaijani descent.
+He plays for Ýokary Liga club FC Ahal and the Turkmenistan national team.

 Biography

 Tagaýew was born in Ashgabat, Turkmenistan to an Azerbaijani family.
 He began playing football at eight years old.
 In 2014, he married his wife Arina.
 In 2015, they had two twin sons named Alan and Ali.

 Career

 Club

 Tagaýew started his career at Aşgabat before going on trial with Khazar Lankaran in early 2012.
 During his trial with Khazar Lankaran he appeared as a substitute, and scored, against Turkmenistan.
 Khazar declined to sign Tagaýew due to the players attitude during a game.
 Tagaýew went on to sign for AZAL in the summer of 2012, but only made 8 appearances before leaving in March 2013.

 In June 2017, Tagayev signed a one-year contract with newly-promoted Azerbaijan Premier League team Səbail FK.
 Tagayev was released by Sabail FK at the end of the 2017–18 season.